The U.S. has long been plagued by a terrifying horde of invasive species, but Asian carp may be the worst.

-What makes the carp particularly scary is that humans have not yet figured how to eliminate them where they've already set up.
+What makes the carp particularly scary is humans have not yet figured how to eliminate them where they've already set up.
 Rather, most policies focus on containing the threat by stopping or at least slowing their spread to other rivers and lakes.
-When the best we can hope for it that things don't get better, they only don't get worse, the situation is dire.
+When the best we can hope for is things only don't get worse, the situation is dire.

-On top of it, we know little about our new enemy.
-Expert opinion is divided on what their economic impact might be, and if they will be able to reach, survive and spawn in certain waterways.
+Expert opinion is divided on what their economic impact might be, and if they will be able to reach, survive, and spawn in certain waterways.
 All they have to go on is the monumental damage they've already rendered to different waterways.
 By the time experts agree on what threat the Asian carp poses, it could already be too late to make a meaningful dent in their numbers.

 Some states ship the carp overseas to markets like Asia, where its a popular food staple.
 Even if they wanted to target them, fishermen can't hope to make too much an impact on the species, as they are difficult to catch with traditional angling methods.

 Still, if you happen to catch an Asian carp, whether you plan to eat it or not, do us all a favor and don't throw it back.